A 10-year-old and a 21-year-old just chilling.

 - Astérix's closest friend besides Obelix is the druid Getafix, who had his long white beard when all the rest of the cast (save Geriatrix) were children.

-- All of The Adventures of Tintin's friends are either much older (Captain Haddock, Cuthbert Calculus) or much younger (Chang) than he is.
+- All of Tintin's friends are either much older (Captain Haddock, Cuthbert Calculus) or much younger (Chang) than he is.

 - Yoko Tsuno (early 20's) and Aoki (60/70's) in Daughter of the Winds.
 It ends in tears when Aoki, an ex-war veteran, pulls an Heroic Sacrifice for her sake.

-- Werewolf by Night: In volume 1, 19-year-old Jack's best friend is Buck, a writer in his 40s.
+- In volume 1 of Werewolf by Night, 19-year-old Jack's best friend is Buck, a writer in his 40s.
 Jack occasionally wonders if Buck isn't a surrogate father to him, but then comes to the conclusion that, no, he simply is a very good friend.
 Later he grows to be best friends with Michael Morbius, who was already an M.D. with at least one PhD and a Nobel prize under his belt before Jack had even turned 18.

 - My Little Pony Micro Series: Their age difference is never specifically mentioned, but its clear that Twilight and Jade learn to appreciate each other across a generational gap.
 Jade and Princess Celestia are also old friends, and Celestia is at least a thousand years old.